 36.3.12.10a.1 Introduction

+The EHT-LTF field using secure EHT-LTF is similar to the EHT-LTF field, see 36.3.12.10 (EHT-LTF), with the following differences:

+The EHT-LTF sequence is replaced by the randomized LTF sequence described in 36.3.12.10a.12 (Generation of a randomized secure EHT-LTF sequence for the 320 MHz secure NDP).

+The conventional GI is replaced by a zero power GI.

+There are no single stream pilot subcarriers in the secure EHT-LTFs, all subcarriers are mapped using the PEHT-LTF matrix.

+No CSD is applied to the space-time streams.

+Each spatial stream has a per stream pseudorandom and deterministic phase rotation applied to all the subcarriers.

+A frequency domain flat top window is applied to the secure EHT-LTF when configured.

+Only 2x EHT-LTF and 1.6 µs GI is supported.

+No beamforming is applied; Q is a square identity matrix.

 TGbk Editor: Change the following subclause by renaming to 36.3.12.10a.2:

-36.3.12.10a.1 Generation of a randomized secure LTF sequence
+36.3.12.10a.2 Generation of a randomized secure EHT-LTF sequence for the 320 MHz secure NDP

-The secure LTF sequence is constructed using pseudorandom 64-QAM modulation.
+The secure EHT-LTF sequence is constructed using pseudorandom 64-QAM modulation.
 Pseudorandom octets defined in 11.21.6.4.5.4 (Overview of secure LTF octet stream generation) are used in the construction of the pseudorandom 64-QAM values.

 The first seven pseudorandom octets (Octet0-Octet6) in the secure NDP are used for per stream phase rotations see 27.3.18b.3 (Pseudorandom and deterministic per spatial stream phase rotations).
-Starting with Octet7, these pseudorandom octets are used for construction of pseudorandom 64-QAM values in the secure LTF sequences.
+Starting with Octet7, these pseudorandom octets are used for construction of pseudorandom 64-QAM values in the secure EHT-LTF sequences.

-36.3.X3.2.1 Randomized LTF sequence for the 320 MHz secure NDP
+TGbk Editor: Change the following subclause by merging it to 36.3.12.10a.2:

-This subclause describes the mapping of pseudorandom octets to the nonzero entries of the 320 MHz secure 2x EHT-LTF sequence, and then the construction of the 64-QAM values for each nonzero entry of the secure LTF sequence.
+This subclause describes the mapping of pseudorandom octets to the nonzero entries of the 320 MHz secure 2x EHT-LTF sequence, and then the construction of the 64-QAM values for each nonzero entry of the secure EHT-LTF sequence.

-The construction of the 320 MHz secure LTF sequence uses a segment parser to divide the pseudorandom octets between the four sequences for each of the 80 MHz subblocks.
+The construction of the 320 MHz secure EHT-LTF sequence uses a segment parser to divide the pseudorandom octets between the four sequences for each of the 80 MHz subblocks.
 The subblocks are enumerated first to last starting at the lowest frequencies to the highest.
-Figure 36-G (Segment parser distributing pseudorandom octets to the sequences for each of the four 80 MHz subblocks in the 320 MHz secure LTF) illustrates the segment parser distribution of pseudorandom octets between the sequences for each of the 80 MHz subblocks.
+Figure 36-G (Segment parser distributing pseudorandom octets to the sequences for each of the four 80 MHz subblocks in the 320 MHz secure EHT-LTF) illustrates the segment parser distribution of pseudorandom octets between the sequences for each of the 80 MHz subblocks.

-Figure 36-G—Segment parser distributing pseudorandom octets to the sequences for each of the four 80 MHz subblocks in the 320 MHz secure LTF.
+Figure 36-G—Segment parser distributing pseudorandom octets to the sequences for each of the four 80 MHz subblocks in the 320 MHz secure EHT-LTF.

 The indices of the nonzero entries of each 80 MHz subblock’s secure 2x EHT-LTF sequence are given by the nonzero entries of the 2x EHT-LTF sequence in Equation (36-39).

-There are up to sixty four secure LTF sequences in an NDP.
+There are up to sixty four secure EHT-LTF sequences in an NDP.
 For notational convenience we indicate the LTF sequence number with the integer n, which is an integer between one and sixty four.
-Since each secure LTF sequence is used to generate each of the LTF symbols, n also indicates the LTF symbol number.
+Since each secure EHT-LTF sequence is used to generate each of the EHT-LTF symbols, n also indicates the EHT-LTF symbol number.
 Table 36-A (Pseudorandom octet index for each nonzero subcarrier index in the n-th quadruplet of 80 MHz subblocks) provides the pseudorandom octet index for each nonzero subcarrier index for the n-th quadruplet of 80 MHz subblocks.